annacollins85/Sortim-front-end/README.md

 # Sortim front-end

-## Synopsis

-Web app using the Facebook Api to connect users who are interested in the same Facebook events as them.
+Web app to connect users who are interested in the same Facebook events as them.

 ## App Screenshots